 One of the major impediments to women having adequate employment opportunities, articulated by both women and employers, has to do with the education choices made by females.
-If these choices are based on an assumption by females that they need not lifetime '') ہی seek paid employment, that their economic security will flow from a marriage, then clearly they will not address the issue of which educational options will provide them with better employment skills.
+If these choices are based on an assumption by females that they need not seek paid employment, that their economic security will flow from a marriage, then clearly they will not address the issue of which educational options will provide them with better employment skills.
 Where they are interested, and most are, in seeking employment, they must participate in the full range of available educational opportunities.
-This will require dramatic changes in the and the school system.
+This will require dramatic changes school system.